 “I’ve often thought that the claim that New York basketball was down was probably a little bit overstated,” Boff said.
 “Maybe down from what it had been historically, but not down from what you think about in terms of national brands in terms of high school basketball.”

 **Kentucky leads the 2020 mock with four projected picks: No. 7 Whitney, No. 21 Tyrese Maxey, No. 36 Ashton Hagans and No. 45 Richards.

 **Arizona has two in incoming freshman Josh Green at No. 9 and Nico Mannion at No. 17.

-**Duke has two in incoming frosh Wendell Moore at No. 20 and Vernon Carey at 22, and current freshman Tre Jones at 31.
+**Duke has three in incoming frosh Wendell Moore at No. 20 and Vernon Carey at 22, and current freshman Tre Jones at 31.
 (An Updated 2019 Mock now has Jones going this year.)

 **Kansas has two in No. 28 Devon Dotson and No. 44 Dedric Lawson.